-This year so many things in our work and personal lives have been shaken up and tested.
-Social distancing, virtual interviews, and working from home are new work “normals” today.
+The past few years so many things in our work and personal lives have been shaken up and tested.
+For instance, virtual interviews and remote work are new “normals” today.

-Many unforseen challenges come with today’s world of work.
-But we adapt.
-We adjust expectations, cope, and learn new skills.
-What choice do we have?
+Many unforeseen challenges come with today’s world of work.
+You need to adapt, adjust expectations, cope, and learn new skills.
+What choice do you have?

 Virtual Interviews vs. In-Person Interviews